 The Wuhan coronavirus (COVID-19) has truly gone viral, taking the world by storm in just a few short months.
-From the closure of all major sports leagues to the mass closings of schools and mandatory work furloughs, the effects of the coronavirus are being felt by the infected and uninfected alike.
-Unsurprisingly, one of the biggest narratives is how the novel coronavirus is affecting the odds of the candidates running for President in 2020.
+From the closure of all major sports leagues to the mass closings of schools and mandatory work furloughs, the effects of the coronavirus have been felt by the infected and uninfected alike.
+Unsurprisingly, one of the biggest narratives is how the novel coronavirus impacted the odds of the 2024 Presidential candidates.

 COVID-19 odds come and go on a daily basis at most offshore betting sites, especially in the form of props about league cancellations or other sporting delays.
-However, you can also find election odds and political props that have to do specifically with coronavirus, and we’ve included the current ones here (via Bovada).
+However, you can also find election odds, political props, and other betting odds for current events that have to do specifically with coronavirus, and we’ve included the current ones here (via Bovada).

 There are several ways that the Wuhan coronavirus can impact elections, and by extension, impact election odds.
-The main ways are listed below, and if you’ve been tracking the political betting boards lately, you can see for yourself how the news and hype have contributed to the drop in Donald Trump’s re-election odds.
+The main ways are listed below, and if you’ve been tracking the political betting boards lately, you can see for yourself how the news and hype contributed to the election loss for Donald Trump.

 On the other hand, this can also be tempered by the fact that the worst coronavirus outbreaks globally are occurring in “first world” countries with socialized medical care.
 Italy in particular is a focal point, as the nation is flirting with “death panels” to decide which coronavirus victims will get treatment and which will not.